- Explore Turin's historic plazas, cafés and visit the Egyptian museum

-- Enjoy a full day of wine tasting in medieval towns in Piedmont
+- Enjoy a full day of wine tasting in Piedmont's medieval hilltop towns

 - Go hunting for truffles with trained dogs in the Piedmont countryside

 |Day 3||Drive to the Langhe Wine Region, Explore the Piedmont Countryside||Barolo|

 |Day 5||Drive to Alba, Guided Tour of the City||Alba|

 |Day 6||Truffle Hunting Experience||Alba|

 Day 1: Arrive in Milan, Train to Turin

 Benvenuti in Italia!
 Upon arrival in Milan, transfer by train to Turin.
 Known for its elaborate architecture, culture, and wide, elegant boulevards, Piedmont's capital is the perfect base for exploring the region's towns and villages, notable for their exceptional wines and delicious local cuisine.
 Upon arrival at your city center accommodation, head out for a stroll.
 The central squares of Piazza San Carlo and Piazza Castello are excellent options to stop for a caffè and savor Turin's famous cioccolato di Giandiutto.